A note on discrete Borg-type theorems: Further Generalizations

 \subsection{General block Laurent operators}

-Now we consider a general class of block Laurent operators and prove the pseudospectral version of Borg-type theorem for the same class.
+Now we consider a general class of block Laurent operators and prove discrete Borg-type theorem for the such class of operators.
 The proof techniques are not much different, but we have to take care of the convergence issues of the matrix entries.
 Theorem $4.1$ of \cite{KSN1} can be modified in the following way. \begin{theorem} Let $A$ be the bounded operator defined by the block Toeplitz-Laurent matrix

 where